hebcal/hebcal/README.md

 ## Description
-Hebcal is a program which prints out the days in the Jewish calendar for a given gregorian year.
+Hebcal is a program which prints out the days in the Jewish calendar for a given Gregorian year.
 Hebcal is fairly flexible in terms of which events in the Jewish calendar it displays.
 Each of the following can be individualy turned on or off: